Karin Månsdotter: Imprisonment

-Karin was imprisoned with Eric at first at the Royal Palace of Stockholm, and then at Castle of Turku (1570–71), at Kastelholm Castle in Åland, at Gripsholm Castle (1571–73) and Västerås Castle (1573).
-Shortly after they were imprisoned, their children were placed in the care of Queen Dowager Catherine Stenbock and their French governess Johanna (Jeanne) de Herboville, but were reunited with their parents in 1570.
+Karin was imprisoned with Erik at first at the Royal Palace of Stockholm, and then at the Castle of Turku (1570–71), at Kastelholm Castle in Åland, at Gripsholm Castle (1571–73) and Västerås Castle (1573).
+Shortly after they were imprisoned, their children were placed in the care of Catherine Stenbock and their French governess Johanna de Herboville, but were reunited with their parents in 1570.
 Karin gave birth to two children in captivity in 1570 and 1572, both of whom died in prison.
-During their imprisonment, it was reported that Karin reproached Eric for the people he had killed during his reign, "as he in his power had innocent people put to death and by doing so caused the imprisonment and misery of his wife and children as well as himself".
+During their imprisonment, it was reported that Karin reproached Erik for the people he had killed during his reign, "as he in his power had innocent people put to death and by doing so caused the imprisonment and misery of his wife and children as well as himself".

-In the summer of 1569, an attempt to free the prisoners and restore Eric to his throne (the 1569 Plot) was made by a group of conspirators led by Karin's head lady-in-waiting, Elin Andersdotter, and Karin's personal secretary Thomas Jakobsson.
-The conspiracy was discovered and Andersdotter and Jakobsson were executed.
-Eric was involved in the plans, but it is not mentioned in the documents if Karin was, although the leading conspirators were in her employment.
-It is known that Eric was on at least three occasions physically abused by his keeper, but it is not thought that this happened in the presence of Karin.
+In the summer of 1569, an attempt to free the prisoners and restore Erik to his throne (the 1569 Plot) was made by a group of conspirators led by Karin's head lady-in-waiting, Elin Andersdotter, and Karin's personal secretary, Thomas Jakobsson.
+The conspiracy was discovered, and Andersdotter and Jakobsson were executed.
+Erik was involved in the plans, but it is not mentioned in the documents if Karin was, although the leading conspirators were in her employment.
+It is known that Erik was on at least three occasions physically abused by his keeper, but it is not thought that this happened in the presence of Karin.

 Queen Karin and her children were separated from her husband on 14 June 1573 to prevent the birth of any more legitimate offspring.
-King Eric described it in his diary as: "My wife has been taken from me by use of violence".
-Karin and her children were taken to the Castle of Turku (Åbo) in Finland where she remained under house arrest until the death of her husband four years later.
-During these years, two conspiracies were discovered with the purpose of reinstating Eric: the Mornay Plot, and another plot two years later.
+King Erik wrote in his diary: "My wife has been taken from me by use of violence".
+Karin and her children were taken to the Castle of Turku (Åbo) in Finland, where she remained under house arrest until the death of her husband four years later.
+During these years, two conspiracies were discovered with the purpose of reinstating Erik: the Mornay Plot, and another plot two years later.
 In 1575, her son was taken from her and sent to Poland to be placed under the care of the Jesuits, but she was allowed to keep her daughter.
 In 1577, she received the news of her husband's death.
 She was treated with kindness and given the royal estate Liuksiala Manor in Kangasala, Finland, where she lived the rest of her life.